Low porosity? How can you recognize low porosity in your hair?

 Maintaining a balanced hair care routine is very important for fine hair.
 Overloading your hair with too many products or treatments can cause it to grow and weigh it down.
 Stick to a consistent routine.
 Add moisturizing and occasional protein treatments to regular cleansing.

 If too much protein can make fine hair hard and loose when it comes to protein treatment, add a small amount of protein treatment.
-Once a month and pay attention to how you respond afterward, reduce it if you feel happier than the routine trades on your wall.
+Once a month, pay attention to how you respond afterward, reduce it if you feel happier than the routine trades on your wall.

 Conclusion

-Porosity in hair is founded naturally and it is of 3 types low, medium and high.
+Porosity in hair is found naturally and it is of 3 types: low, medium, and high.
 Understanding and managing low porosity requires a holistic approach that addresses its unique characteristics and challenges.
 By recognizing the causes of fine hair, you can take proper action.
 If it is not properly maintained, low porosity hair can cause of split ends.
-So, care of hair to reduce low porosity in hair can gives you good-looking and healthy hair.
+By properly caring for your hair to address low porosity, you can achieve healthy and attractive hair